 Yes, the famous Pineapple fountain!
 One of the most popular things to do in Charleston, SC with kids, the pineapple fountain is located in the Ravenel Waterfront Park.
 The fountain makes for a great place to take pictures together as a family as it has a variety of pretty backdrops surrounding it.
 Water and palm trees on one side and historic buildings on the other, family pictures will look gorgeous at this fountain!
 For those hot summer days in Charleston, the pineapple fountain is a great place to stop and cool off.
 You can step down into the fountain and wade around and there is enough room for young kids to swim beneath the fountain!

 Horse Drawn Carriage Tour

-This is also a good options for those traveling with very young kids.
+This is also a good option for those traveling with very young kids.
 Due to the old narrow streets and tree roots in the sidewalks, Charleston isn’t a great city for strollers.
-If you want to see the historic district without having to carry your little ones or struggle with a stroller, a horse drawn carriage tour may be just perfect for you!
+If you want to see the historic district without having to carry your little ones or struggle with a stroller, a horse-drawn carriage tour may be just perfect for you!
 There are multiple companies to choose from and they are all located in the same general area, just north of the City Market.

 The Charleston Museum

 A great educational and kid-friendly attraction in Charleston, The Charleston Museum is also a great indoor activity for those rainy or hot days.
 The museum shares the store of people coming to America. founding Charleston, and displays many artifacts from the time period to help you visualize what life was like when the city was being founded.